AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/dom-reference.md

 ### Live Object classes

-Concrete classes like [`RectangleNode`](/references/document-sandbox/document-apis/classes/RectangleNode.md") and [`GroupNode`](/references/document-sandbox/document-apis/classes/GroupNode.md") represent the DOM's actual, object elements with live setters.
+Concrete classes like [`RectangleNode`](/references/document-sandbox/document-apis/classes/RectangleNode.md") and [`GroupNode`](/references/document-sandbox/document-apis/classes/GroupNode.md") represent the DOM's actual, **object elements with live setters**.
 Some of these classes can be instantiated and used directly through factory methods.

 ```js
 import { editor } from "express-document-sdk";